saxenalab-neuro/muSim/README.md

 8. Reboot your system to ensure changes are made

-9. To create a conda environment with dependencies installed automatically use:

-    `conda env create --name nuSim --file=nuSim_env.yml`

-10. Activate the conda environment using:

-    `conda activate nuSim`

 1. If you are on linux (and may apply to Mac as well), there will likely be additional packages necessary.
 Here is a list of possible packages: